JackLJohnson/rpg-git-book/7-migrating.md

 ## Why iProjects is not used

 iProjects has the issue of adding more over ahead than it needs to.
-When you use an iProject, you are actually editing source locally and when the source is saved it is uploaded to a mapped source member on IBM i.
+When you use an iProject, you are actually editing source locally and when the source is saved it is uploaded to a mapped source member on IBM i (where the compile happens).
+It makes more sense to have the currnet source code (and user repository) on the server, where the compiles happen, instead of working locally, mapping to a source member and then compiling.